Psalms For Life

 Eternal home

-Amidst life’s chaos, some people seek a way to label everything in B&W. God has never offered us such clarity.
+Amidst life’s chaos, we may seek a way to label everything in B&W. God has never offered us such clarity.
 He invites us, instead, to live within the mystery and the majesty of who he is.

 A prayer of Moses, the man of God.